 In addition to technological developments, the Nation is evolving its approach to preparing for and responding to incidents through the National Preparedness Goal, which promotes a shared responsibility across all levels of government, private and nonprofit sectors, and the general public.
-Applicable plans, laws, and policies include the NECP, the Middle Class Tax Relief and Job Creation Act of 2012 (Public Law 112-96; 47 U.S.C.
+Applicable plans, laws, and policies include the CARES Act, NECP, the Middle Class Tax Relief and Job Creation Act of 2012 (Public Law 112-96; 47 U.S.C.
 1401), the IPAWS Modernization Act of 2015, and the Presidential Policy Directive (PPD)-8:

-• National Emergency Communications Plan.
+- CARES Act.
+Signed into law on March 27, 2020, the CARES Act provided emergency assistance and healthcare response for individuals, families, and businesses affected by the 2020 public health crisis.
+The Act included over \$2.2 trillion in economic relief, split across the public and private sector.
+Division B: Emergency Appropriations for Coronavirus Health Response and Agency Operations, provided supplemental funding to federal departments and agencies, as well as additional funding allocated to existing federal grant programs.
+Grant applicants are encouraged to review the federal financial assistance opportunities available through the Act to support emergency communications investments. - National Emergency Communications Plan.
 Updated in September 2019, the focus of this Plan is to ensure strategies, resource decisions, and investments for emergency communications keep pace with the evolving environment, and the emergency response community is collectively driving toward a common end-state for communications.
-The NECP provides information and guidance to those that plan for, coordinate, invest in, and use communications to support response and recovery operations.20 applicants should work with the SWIC to ensure alignment of the SCIP and other emergency communications plans to the NECP.
+The NECP provides information and guidance to those that plan for, coordinate, invest in, and use communications to support response and recovery operations.